-Final sustained discipline of suspension or higher of the following;
+Sustained discipline of 40-hour suspension or greater of the following types:

-- The employee has been abusive or threatening in language or conduct towards fellow employees; - The employee has solicited or taken for personal use a fee, gift or favor in the course of the assigned work or in connection with it, which would lead toward favoritism or the appearance of favoritism or a conflict of interest; - That the employee Is In possession of a deadly weapon (as defined In ARS 13-3101), except a pocketknife (as provided In ARS 13-3102) at a City worksite: - The employee has intentionally falsified records or documents made, kept, or maintained for or on behalf of the City of Phoenix; - The employee has stolen or is in unauthorized possession of City property or the property of another employee or citizen; - The employee is under the influence of alcohol or illegal drugs on the job; - The employee has violated City of Phoenix anti-harassment or antidiscrimination policies; - The employee committed a violation of the City's Ethics Policy; - The employee committed an act of dishonesty; - The employee committed an act meeting the elements of a felony.
+- The employee has been abusive or threatening in attitude, language, or conduct towards fellow employees, customers of the City, or the public. - The employee has solicited or taken for personal use a fee, gift or favor in the course of the assigned work or in connection with it, which would lead toward favoritism or the appearance of favoritism or a conflict of interest. - The employee is in possession of a deadly weapon (as defined in ARS 13-3101), excepting a pocketknife (as provided in ARS 13-3102) at a City worksite1, unless such employee is a police officer. - 1(A worksite includes not only City buildings and property, but also City vehicles and private vehicles while being used on City business, and other assigned work locations). - The employee has intentionally falsified records or documents made, kept, or maintained for or on behalf of the City of Phoenix. - The employee has stolen or is in unauthorized possession of City property or the property of another employee or citizen. - The employee is under the influence of alcohol or illegal drugs on the job. - The employee has violated City of Phoenix anti-harassment or anti-discrimination policies. - The employee committed a violation of the City's Ethics Policy.

-- E. Supervisors are encouraged to discuss concerns and attempt to resolve those concerns with a member/employee without utilizing a formal investigatory process.
+- The employee's actions meet the elements of a felony. - The employee committed an act of dishonesty. - E. Supervisors are encouraged to discuss concerns and attempt to resolve those concerns with a member/employee without utilizing a formal investigatory process.
 Supervisors are encouraged to not utilize an investigatory process unless they have a reasonable belief that discipline (a written reprimand or higher) could result.
 Should information be made during a conversation to attempt to resolve an issue that could result in discipline, the supervisor will stop the meeting and utilize an investigatory process as outlined below.
 Any interview becomes investigatory when facts or evidence sought by the City may result in a disciplinary action. - 1.
 The City may, at its discretion, either conduct investigatory interviews with members/employees or issue members/employees written questions.
 In either case, a Notice of Inquiry (NOI) form will be used.
 The intent of the NOI is to clearly put members/employees on notice that they are under investigation that could result in discipline, inform them of the nature of the allegations against them, and inform them of their right to representation. - 2.
 If the City elects to issue written questions to the member/employee, the following shall apply: - a.
 If an NOI is being issued and there is no active questioning, representation is not required.
 Members/employees may bring a representative if they desire, however there will be no discussion during the issuance of the NOI. - b.
 The member/employee will have 72-hours excluding holidays and N-days to respond in writing and provide any other material requested.
 This deadline may be extended by mutual agreement if there are extenuating circumstances. - 3.
 If the City elects to conduct an investigatory interview, the following shall apply: - a.
 Prior to the member/employee being interviewed, the member/employee shall be advised of their right to a representative. - b.
-The NOI form will be issued at the meeting. - The union representative may assist and consult with the member/employee, attempt to clarify the facts or questions asked, and suggest other members/employees or witnesses who may have knowledge of the underlying issues.
+The NOI form will be issued at the meeting. - c.
+The union representative may assist and consult with the member/employee, attempt to clarify the facts or questions asked, and suggest other members/employees or witnesses who may have knowledge of the underlying issues.
 The union representative cannot speak on behalf of the member/employee or impede the progress of the interview.